jefflester/minitrino/readme.md

 All environments expose the Starburst service on `localhost:8080`, meaning you can visit the web UI directly, or you can connect external clients, such as DBeaver, to the `localhost` service.

-The `trino` container shell can be directly accessed via:
+The `trino` container can be directly accessed via:

 ```sh
 docker exec -it trino bash